nhakkaou/Darkly42/redirect_url/Ressources/Readme.md

 # How I found it

-there is 3 icons in the footer if we change it and we get the falge
+there is 3 icons in the footer if we change it and we get the flag

 ### Solution